PedroCr05/express-api-jwt-auth-template/Readme.md

 - Now with not knowing how to do the previous test.
 This actually snow balls into the next part of the testing.
 How do I test that my token even shows up and not a 404 error?

-- What is the models file even for?
+- Where is the models file?
 So confusing...

 - Uhh another issue!
 Can't even test the sign up?

-- Okay I figured out the problem.
-I forgot to do the you do of creating a user.
-In fact I don't actually know how you do that with this specific set up.
-Need a refresher for this method not in the way Jeremy has shown since that's different I believe.

 ```
 {